-My counselling perspective is rooted in Attachment Theory and I believe that early relationships profoundly impact our development and behaviour in life.
-I practice using a cutting edge model of therapy designed to re-pattern the disorganization in the lower brain centers, areas that are often un-addressed in many current therapy models.
-It is the first therapy approach to blend together neuro-science, attachment to self, therapist authenticity, brain development, affect attunement, physics, emotional congruence, nervous system regulation, the projective process, which helps get to the heart of the healing process for clients.
+I practice using a cutting edge model of therapy designed to re-pattern the nervous system and the disorganization in the lower brain centers, areas that are often un-addressed in many current therapy models.
+It is the first therapy approach to blend together neuro-science, brain development, affect attunement, physics, emotional congruence and nervous system regulation, which helps get to the heart of the healing process for clients.

-When working with children, I expect the caregivers to have an active involvement in the therapeutic process.
-Initially, I meet with the caregiver(s) involved before beginning my therapeutic work with the child.
+When working with children, I meet with the caregiver(s) first prior to beginning my therapeutic work with the children.
 Additionally, throughout the therapy I encourage the caregivers to remain involved, as I see them as an integral part of the therapeutic process.
 I facilitate regular “parent/caregiver” sessions through out the therapy and even, at times, have the caregiver(s) involved directly in the therapy sessions with the child, depending on the needs of the child and the family.
 Overall, this helps to establish a positive change in the family system as well as in the parent-child relationship.

 - Play Therapy